Atrial Septal Defect (ASD)

-What are the outcomes of treatment for ASDs?
+What are the outcomes of treatment for atrial septal defects?

 While patients will have to restrict some activities after treatment, most go on to live healthy, active lives.
 Though it is important to adhere to doctor’s instruction on follow-up cardiac care, most people don’t need medicines beyond about six months, or additional surgeries or other treatments.
 Most women who have had proper care for an ASD can expect to have a safe pregnancy.

-How is Yale Medicine's approach to treating ASDs unique?
+How is Yale Medicine's approach to treating atrial septal defects unique?